pyxnat/pyxnat/doc/tutorial.rst

    >>> central = Interface()

-.. note:: If you use :class:`~pyxnat.Interface` without any parameter and any configuration file at default location, user will be prompted for server, user and password.
+.. note:: If :class:`~pyxnat.Interface` is used without any parameter and any configuration file at default location, user will be prompted for server, user and password.